-Delhi is renowned mostly to the center point of “The Golden Triangle of India” and holds some of the best historical places in India.
+Delhi is renowned mostly to the centre point of “The Golden Triangle of India” and holds some of the best historical places in India.
 Besides the historical places in Delhi, the capital is also home to one of the most distinguished Sikh gurudwaras in the world.
 The Gurudwara Bangla Sahib Delhi is famed for its prominent religious values and incredible architecture.
-Easily one of the top things to do in Delhi, the Bangla Sahib Gurudwara should be on the top of any traveler’s list while visiting Delhi.
-There are a number of Delhi sightseeing places, I highly recommend traveling to Gurudwara Bangla Sahib any time of the day, and particularly morning and night and Gurudwara Bangla Sahib is one of the best places to visit in Delhi at night.
+Easily one of the top things to do in Delhi, the Bangla Sahib Gurudwara should be on the top of any traveller’s list while visiting Delhi.
+There are a number of Delhi sightseeing places, I highly recommend travelling to Gurudwara Bangla Sahib any time of the day, and particularly morning and night and Gurudwara Bangla Sahib is one of the best places to visit in Delhi at night.

 Gurudwara Bangla Sahib Delhi